-Courses must be relevant to the course of study pursued by the student and must be approved by Pfeiffer as such.
-A student may not take a course at another institution if that course is available at Pfeiffer.
+Courses taken through the consortium must be only those necessary for Adult Degree Completion and Pfeiffer, and that are not offered at the University in time for a student's graduation.
 Cross-registration is on a space-available basis with the students' at the host institution having priority.
 Students are responsible for their own transportation.
 Records for such courses are maintained by the home institution and grades in these courses are part of the grade point average at Pfeiffer.
 For further information and cross-registration forms, go to the Registrar's Office.